ilovefuud/Titan-ArcherGames/README.md

-# KitPvP
+# ArcherGames

-The KitPvP plugin for Lemin.
+The ArcherGames plugin for Titan.